 - Forensic interviews

-CAN employs child interview specialists who conduct forensic interviews at the request of case investigators.
+CAN employs specially trained Forensic Interviewers who conduct forensically and therapeutically sound interviews at the request of case investigators.

 - Mental health services